About

 " Hide them in the dust together; Bind them in the hidden place.
 Then I will also confess to you, That your own right hand can save you. " (Job 40:11-14)

-Therefore righteousness and holiness and salvation is in God alone.
+Therefore, righteousness and sanctification and salvation is in God alone, accessed by us through faith in Jesus.
 Therefore abide in Him!

-We who believe, correct ourselves to the Word of God; we do so through rebuke, reproof and discipline.
+So we believe and correct ourselves to the Word of God; we do so through rebuke, reproof and discipline.
 As it says, “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.”
-(2 Timothy 3:16-17) If the Father considers us His own, He will chasten us; and also we are not lacking in the correction from God's family which we have been adopted into.
-For this is walking in love: reproof (Leviticus 19:17).
-And the wise listen to correction, but a fool departs from it; a fool does not heed to the Word of God; he closes his eyes, he delights in wickedness.
-For in the teaching, there is salvation; for the Word of God revives us through faith; as it says,
+(2 Timothy 3:16-17) For what is a disciple, but "a disciplined one"?
+If the Father considers you His own, He will chasten you if you error; and we are not lacking in the correction from God's family, we have been adopted into the Body of Christ.
+This is how we walk in love: reproving (Leviticus 19:17).
+And the wise listen to correction, but the fool departs from it; the fool does not heed to correction; he closes his eyes, he delights in the darkness of wickedness.
+But in the teaching lives salvation; for the Word of God revives us through faith; as it says,

 " Pay close attention to yourself and to your teaching; persevere in these things, for as you do this you will ensure salvation both for yourself and for those who hear you."
 (1 Timothy 4:16)

-The Scriptures make one wise unto salvation, and through wisdom we grow in the grace of the Lord, but a fool does not fear the Lord; he says in His heart, "No God", so thus he walks in the way of death.
-In faith and through faith, we choose the fear of the Lord unto wisdom unto greater grace, and unto salvation; as it says,
+So the Scriptures make us wise unto salvation, and through wisdom do we grow in the grace of the Lord; but the fool does not fear the Lord; he says in His heart, "No God", so thus he walks in the way of death.
+But in faith and through faith, do we choose the fear of the Lord unto wisdom, unto greater grace, unto salvation; as it says,

-" You have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus."
+" The Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus."
 (2 Timothy 3:15)

 " Jesus increased in wisdom and stature, and in favor with God and men. " (Luke 2:52)